Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to score more than 56.5 points in all four games this season.
+- Ohio State and its opponents have combined to score more than 58.5 points in all four games this season.

-- Rutgers' games have gone over 56.5 points in just one opportunity this season.
+- Rutgers' games have yet to go over 58.5 points this season.

-- The combined points per game average of the two teams, 77.3, is 20.8 points greater than Saturday's over/under.
+- The two teams combine to score 77.3 points per game, 18.8 more than the total in this contest.

-- The average total in Buckeyes games this season is 64.3, 7.8 points more than Saturday's over/under of 56.5.
+- Buckeyes games this season feature an average total of 64.3 points, a number 5.8 points higher than Saturday's over/under.

-- The 56.5 over/under in this game is 7.8 points higher than the 48.7 average total in Scarlet Knights games this season.
+- In 2021, games involving the Scarlet Knights have averaged a total of 48.7 points, 9.8 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- Ohio State has covered the spread on two occasions this season.
+- Ohio State has two wins against the spread in four games this year.

 - The Buckeyes have been favored by 15 points or more three times this season and covered the spread in one of them.